bingli8899/BEM780_NGS_tutorials/README.md

 To get started, the below code creates a conda environment named "snp_tutorial", which is an isolated environment that has a specific collection of packages and their dependencies, allowing you to manage multiple projects with distinct requirements on the same system.

-Run the code to create and activate the conda enviroments:
+Run the code to create and activate the conda environments:
 ```
 conda create -n "snp_tutorial"
 conda activate snp_tutorial
 ```
 PS: 1.
 You might need to type in "Y" to proceed with running the above code.
 2. Make sure to deactivate the conda environment after you are done with this tutorial.
-3. Makre sure you re-active the environment if you want to resume back to your previous work.
+3. Make sure you reactivate the environment if you want to resume back to your previous work.

 Then, run the following codes to install necessary softwares.
-In real reseach, it would be better to keep a good record of how you downloaded the softwares and the software versions.
-Most of the conda-installed softwares are NOT the most recent version.
+In real research, it would be better to keep a good record of how you downloaded the softwares and the software versions.
+Most of the conda-installed software is NOT the most recent version.
 ```
 conda install bioconda::samtools
 conda install bowtie2